KianNH/cloudflare-worker-s3-to-r2-migration/README.md

 When a file is requested, it will check if it exists in R2 and return it if it does - if not, it'll fetch it from your object store and both return that response instantly whilst pushing it into R2 in the background.

+For implementing features such as conditionals or ranges, take a look at this project: https://github.com/kotx/render